dat-ecosystem-archive/docs/docs/learn-more-terms.md

 ### Secure Register

 A [register]( https://gds.blog.gov.uk/2015/09/01/registers-authoritative-lists-you-can-trust/) is an authoritative list of information you can trust.
-We maintain an open register called [Dat Folder](https://datproject.org) which contains public data, and is open to everyone.

 ### Beaker